xys20071111/FirefoxReality/README.md

 # Notice
-Update geckoview to 128.0.20240609205151 (according to wolvic, original version of geckoview doesn't support webxr), tested on noapiX86_64Debug.
+Update geckoview to 128.0.20240609205151 (can't use webxr, I don't know why), tested on noapiX86_64Debug.
-I am going to test it on my Pico Neo 2.
+Works on Pico Neo 2.
+Please build debug version because release version will crash on start for some reason.
 # Firefox Reality

 The goal of the Firefox Reality project is to create a full-featured browser exclusively for *standalone* AR and VR headsets.